bobcodes/rotmg-protocol/readme.txt

    a) anything object that has been named properly, I'll move to
       aaa
 10) PEM, RC4, incoming and outgoing cipher
+    a) at this point, all I knew was that stuff was getting encrypted which explained why it was super difficult for me to use Wireshark (packet sniffer) to learn about the network protocol
 11) actions
 12) attempting my first connection
+    a) secret is not used for logging in manually, it's for external logins like kongregate steam, and kabam
+    b) so I looked around for password and came across the HELLO action.
+I was looking at the data and it had a key time and key
+	c) that brought me to the RECONNECT action which has a key
+	d) I am guessing this RECONNECT msg is sent after you initially connect with the server
+	e) now I'm looking for the host and port to connect to